LaxDip Dye Single Shot Lacrosse Head Powder Dye

 1) Bring 2 gallons (7 liters) of water to a very light boil and keep it at this temperature the entire process (at least 212F/100C).
 Don't get it too far above boil or you will melt your lacrosse head and that's no fun.
 If you're using less water and a smaller pot, be sure to mix up your single shot well and use proportionally less dye mix.

 2) Slowly and carefully add the LaxDip Single Shot packet to the dye bath.
 Stir with tongs until it's evenly distributed.
+LaxDip dye powder may clump during the shipping process, but it will not affect performance.
+If this occurs, simply mix into a small side container of room temperature water before introducing to the dye bath.

 3) Add the lacrosse head to dye bath using tongs.
 The water is hot, so be careful.
 Leave it in the bath the dye bath until the desired shade is achieved.
 It will take just a few minutes for a deep color.
 See table above to see how time in the bath affects the dye.